Who Made The Fluorescent Light Bulb

 Early Discoveries and Foundations

 Further experiments with gas discharge tubes were conducted by German physicist Julius Plücker in 1859.
-He observed a greenish glow emanating from the glass walls of a vacuum tube when electricity was passed through it.
+Plus, he observed a greenish glow emanating from the glass walls of a vacuum tube when electricity was passed through it.
 This was an early form of cathode luminescence, where electrons striking a material caused it to emit light.
 While not yet fluorescence in the modern sense, Plücker's work provided insights into the interaction between electricity and gases, paving the way for more targeted research.

 The Breakthroughs of Peter Cooper Hewitt

-A pivotal figure in the pre-history of the fluorescent lamp is Peter Cooper Hewitt, an American engineer and inventor.
+A central figure in the pre-history of the fluorescent lamp is Peter Cooper Hewitt, an American engineer and inventor.
 In 1901, Hewitt patented the first mercury vapor lamp, a type of arc lamp that produced light by passing an electric current through mercury vapor.
 Hewitt's lamp was significantly more efficient than the incandescent bulbs of the time, but its light had a distinct bluish-green hue, making it unsuitable for general illumination.

 The Contributions of Edmund Germer